rendall/icebreakers/QUESTIONS.md

   * If you could have an endless supply of any food, what would you get?
   * If you could visit any place in the world, where would you choose to go and why?
   * If you had to describe yourself using three words, it would be...
-  * If you were an animal, what would you be and why?
   * If you were an ice cream flavor, which one would you be and why?
   * Name one of your favorite things about someone in your family.
   * Tell us about a unique or quirky habit of yours.
   * What are your favorite hobbies?
   * What are your pet peeves or interesting things about you that you dislike?
-  * What is one goal you’d like to accomplish during your lifetime?
+  * What is one goal you'd like to accomplish during your lifetime?
-  * What’s the ideal dream job for you?
+  * What's the ideal dream job for you?
-  * What’s the weirdest thing you’ve ever eaten?
+  * What's the weirdest thing you've ever eaten?
-  * What’s your favorite cartoon character, and why?
+  * What's your favorite cartoon character, and why?
-  * What’s your favorite thing to do in the summer?
+  * What's your favorite thing to do in the summer?
   * When you were little, who was your favorite super hero and why?
-  * Who is your hero? (a parent, a celebrity, an influential person in one’s life)
+  * Who is your hero? (a parent, a celebrity, an influential person in one's life)
 * Credit: [Standuply](https://standuply.com/ice-breaker-questions)
   * Any brothers, sisters or cousins?
 Which one do you have?
   * Are you a good or a bad witch/magician?